patrickodacre/sdl2-odin-examples/render-static-text/readme.md

 ```

-This struct holds a reference to our texture and the SDL.Rect used to render the texture to the window.
+This struct holds a reference to our `texture` and the `SDL.Rect` used to render the texture to the window.

 What is a texture?
-It is the object we render to the window.
+It is the object we render to the window in the rectangular space designated by the `SDL.Rect` created.
 It is created from the `cstring` text we want to display in our chosen font.

 We're creating these textures before our loop.
 We only need to create our texture once for a given size; there's no need to recreate these textures on each game loop iteration.